optsuite/optlib/README.md

 - [`FiniteDimensionalConvexFunctionsLocallyLipschitz.lean`](Optlib/Function/FiniteDimensionalConvexFunctionsLocallyLipschitz.lean): the proof of the the contuity of convex functions on finite dimensional space
 - [`ConicCaratheodory.lean`](Optlib/Convex/ConicCaratheodory.lean): the proof of the conic Caratheodory lemma
 - [`Farkas.lean`](Optlib/Convex/Farkas.lean): the proof of the Farkas Lemma
-- The definition and properties of line derivative for convex functions (todo)

 ### Function